kaliop-uk/ezidentitymanagementbundle/readme.md

 ## Allow Log In By IP

-- This is implemented via a custom firewall named *ip_login* in the *firewalls* section of security.yml the firewall depends on a separate service for the mapping IP => user account name
+- This is implemented via a custom firewall named *ip_login* in the *firewalls* section of security.yml.
+    The firewall depends on a separate service for the mapping IP => user account name

 - To activate it: ...